Asymmetric Gained Deep Image Compression With Continuous Rate Adaptation: Related Works

-\textbf{CNN-based Methods.} Choi et al. \cite{Choi2019} proposed a variable rate image compression framework with a conditional autoencoder, which incorporates fully connection networks into the convolution unit and adjusts compression performance with Lagrange multiplier.
-In order to extend the coverage from finite discrete points to the whole range of the rate-distortion curve, quantization bin sizes is as the other knob to control quantization loss and finetune bit rate in \cite{Choi2019}.
-However, additional fully connection layers of the conditional convolution increase the computational complexity and memory of the network.
-Besides, adjustment of quantization bin size influences the rate-distortion performance to some extent and cause dilemma of how to select the best combination of the Lagrange multiplier and quantization size in the intersection of adjacent coarse-adjusting coverages.
-Yang et al. \cite{Yang2019} proposed a modulated autoencoder to realize rate adaption in several discrete points of rate-distortion curve.
-Similar to conditional autoencoder \cite{Choi2019}, modulated network introduced fully-connected layers into the autoencoder, which also caused the increase of memory and computation.
-Akabari et al. \cite{Akbari2019} proposed stochastic rounding-based quantization scheme and replaced the loss term with rate estimation of the loss function to enable a single model to operate with different bit rates.
-However, the alteration of loss function makes its performance in PSNR much lower than BPG\cite{Fabrice2014}.
+\textbf{Rate Adaptation Methods.} The first variable-rate learned image compression was proposed by Toderici et al. \cite{Toderici2016}.
+Instead of autoencoder structure, they adopt convolutional LSTM networks.
+The network is only trained once and can progressively transmit bits.
+The more bits are sent, the more accurate the image reconstruction is.
+Subsequently, the LSTM-based scheme was widely adopted, and new techniques were absorbed in it, such as residual scale reconstruction, better entropy coding, and spatial adaptive bit rates \cite{Toderici2017,Johnston2018}.
+However, the LSTM-based schemes can not outperform JPEG2000 \cite{Majid2012} in terms of R-D performance and can not achieve continuous variable-rate adaptation.
+The LSTM network needs to be inferred multiple times to reconstruct a high-quality image, which is time-consuming and impractical for real-world applications.

-Although the above-mentioned methods provide feasible solutions to rate adaption in a single model, they also induce some intolerable problems in practical applications such as performance degradation, computational complexity and memory increase.
-In this paper, we propose a novel continuously variable rate deep image compression framework G-VAE, which could be applied to almost all the VAE image compression methods and make them achieve continuously variable rate with negligible additional parameters and computation.
+Choi et al. \cite{Choi2019} proposed a variable rate image compression framework with a conditional autoencoder, which incorporated fully connected networks into the convolution unit and adjusted compression performance with the Lagrange multiplier.
+Mixed bin sizes were introduced to control quantization loss and finetune bit rate in \cite{Choi2019}.
+However, additional fully connected layers of the conditional convolution increase the computational complexity and memory of the network.
+Besides, the adjustment of the bin size influences the R-D performance to some extent.
+It also causes the dilemma of selecting the best combination of the Lagrange multiplier and quantization size in the intersection of adjacent coarse-adjusting coverages.
+Yang et al. \cite{Yang2019} proposed a modulated autoencoder to realize rate adaptation in several discrete points of the R-D curve.
+Similar to conditional autoencoder \cite{Choi2019}, the modulated network introduced fully-connected layers into the autoencoder, which also caused the increase of memory and computation.